Caedilla/RUF/README.md

 * Nickname - Like Details!
 In fact, this is synced with Details!
 This will sync to other people using RUF or Details! (or any other addon that supports NickTag-1.0)
 * Unique custom indicator status icons in place of the standard ones.
 These are icons such as PvP stats, Target Marks etc. These are made through a font file, so they scale much better and retain clarity better than the normal indicator icons.
 * Buff and Debuff icons with optional type and dispellable highlighting and basic filtering. (more advanced filtering coming later)
+* Frame Highlighting for dispellable auras (debuffs on friendly units, or buffs on enemy units)
-* Cast Bars for Player and Target frames (as of r182-alpha)
+* Cast Bars for Player, Target, and Focus frames.
 * Several pre-configured layouts to choose from in the profile section.

 ### Live Only Features